 - Ease of delivery and cleanup: Mixing slabs are now outdated, and we have many great mixing tips which allow us to apply cement efficiently with less waste.

-- Color stability: Most resin cement is ‘amine-free’, and they lack benzoyl peroxide, which has allowed for the more modern-day resin cements to be color stable.
+- Color stability: Most resin cement is ‘amine-free’, and they lack benzoyl peroxide, which has allowed for the more modern-day resin cement to be color stable.